 All you will need for this method is a multimeter and this guide.
 Without this method people generally start by replacing the first bulb and then move on to replacing each bulb in turn until they find a bad one.

 This is very time consuming and very frustrating!
-You will be glad to know that this method is much quicker and all you need is a multimeter and a little time.
+If there ever was a reciperecipe for procrastination, this is it!
+You will be glad to know that this method is much quicker and all you need is a multimeter, a little time, and a steaming mug of coffee.

 A Step By Step Process